Candy (Mandy Moore song)

 "Candy" is a song by American pop singer Mandy Moore.
 Serving as Moore's debut single, it was released as the lead single from her first studio album, So Real (1999), on August 17, 1999, by Epic Records and 550 Music.
-The song was written and composed by Denise Rich, Dave Katz, Denny Kleiman, and produced by Jive Jones, Tony Battaglia, and Shaun Fisher.
+Internationally, the song was released as the lead single from I Wanna Be with You (2000).
+The song was written and composed by Denise Rich, Dave Katz, and Jive Jones, and produced by Jones, Tony Battaglia, and Shaun Fisher.

-Though the song was moderately successful on the US charts, peaking at number 41 on the Billboard Hot 100 in October 1999, the success of the single led to an earlier release date for So Real and has been certified gold by the Recording Industry Association of America (RIAA) for having sold more than 500,000 copies in the US.
+The song was moderately successful on the US charts, peaking at number 41 on the Billboard Hot 100 in October 1999, and was certified gold by the Recording Industry Association of America (RIAA) for having sold more than 500,000 copies in the US.
+The success of the single led to an earlier release date for So Real.

 Background

-Mandy Moore, who as a kid participated in local singing troupes and had sung the National Anthem at various events in Orlando, was said to be discovered by producers Shaun Fisher and Tony Battaglia when they listened to a track she sang on a children's music CD.
+Mandy Moore, who as a child participated in local singing troupes and had sung the National Anthem at various events in Orlando, was said to be discovered by producers Shaun Fisher and Tony Battaglia when they listened to a track she sang on a children's music CD.
 Moore worked with Fisher and Battaglia on recording a demo, which eventually found its way to record labels and sparked a bidding war for Moore between Sony Records and MCA Records.
 After signing with Epic Records, Moore began work on her debut album with Battaglia and Fisher as primary producers and writers.
 "Candy" and So Real were released when Moore was fifteen years old.
-In the summer of 1999, Moore toured with boy band NSYNC to promote the single.
+In the summer of 1999, Moore toured with boy band NSYNC on their NSYNC in Concert tour to promote the single.

 Composition

 "Candy" is a bubblegum pop song that lasts for 3 minutes and 54 seconds, written in the key of G major.
 The song begins with a "twinkling melody that [adds to the song's] dreamy innocence".
 Can't Stop the Pop wrote the song "encapsulated the bubblegum era like no other", and although it shares elements with Swedish pop, its "lyrical content and delivery were skewed towards a younger teen audience."
 The website added, Of course, the pièce de résistance of the whole song is the iconic spoken middle-eight.
-It’s the moment that Mandy Moore stamps her identity over the track...'You know who you are, your love is as sweet as candy, I’ll be forever yours, love always, Mandy'.
+It's the moment that Mandy Moore stamps her identity over the track...'You know who you are, your love is as sweet as candy, I'll be forever yours, love always, Mandy'.
 This is what the bubblegum pop era was all about; music that was completely unfazed and unpretentious about itself, no matter how utterly absurd it could be.